tbakerrobotics/rovr_main/README.md

 - Add option for no audio on local sessions only
 - Change image selection to automatic VR/PC Icon
 - Add map content
+- Mesh to stay with camera - to avoid mesh blocking widget interaction and player being out of the skeleton

 ## Additional Information
 This repository does not include the Vivox Plugin requried for audio communication.
 Please ensure you copy a version of this into the Plugins folder before building.
 If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.